-Stock records show 1,000 cartons of non-Union goods and 1,000 cartons in free circulation.
+Stock records show 1,000 cartons of non-UK and non-EU goods and 1,000 cartons in free circulation.
 The goods meet the equivalence criteria.
 This means there is 2,000 cartons of goods in common storage.

-Duty is required to be paid on the remaining 500 cartons as an when they are removed to free circulation.
+Duty is required to be paid on the remaining 500 cartons as and when they are removed to free circulation.